-6. Reduce workplace stress
+6. Reduce Workplace Stress

 The American Physiology Association has linked job stress to health problems, burnout, workplace accidents and more.
 Employers must take steps to prevent stress from interfering with an employee’s productivity and well-being.
 An EAP (Employee Assistance Program) can be highly beneficial.

-Proper clothing is a must when it comes to workplace safety, whether you’re operating machinery or working with hazardous materials.
+Proper safety gear is a must when it comes to workplace safety, whether you’re operating machinery or working with hazardous materials.
 Proper footwear is just as necessary as well as it prevents you from slipping or falling.
 Be sure to ask your employer what the proper protective gear is when handling a certain job and if they will provide the clothing needed.

-8. Follow ergonomics standards
+8. Follow Ergonomics Standards

 Ergonomics refers to adjusting the job to suit an employee’s physical needs.
 Such as the office ergonomics, workspace design, and the work environment to help maintain productivity and safe working conditions.
 From standing at a machine all day or sitting at a computer desk, the equipment should be at the proper height to avoid straining one’s neck.
 Keyboard height can even affect the back, shoulders, and wrists.
 Therefore, follow these safety topics for work and ensure your workstation is designed to suit your needs.

-9. Follow industry standards
+9. Follow Industry Standards

 Make sure that your employer is complying with all the proper standards, it’s important that you’re aware and up to date on the standards are for your industry.
 Think of it like this, OSHA has strict standards when working with hazardous materials, therefore it’s incredibly important that you use material safety data sheets (MSDS) for hazardous substances.
 If you believe your employer isn’t complying with or meeting these standards, you must go to human resources right away.

-11. Conduct safety surveys
+11. Conduct Safety Surveys

 On a regular basis, issue a safety survey and cover everything — how employees feel about management’s commitment to safety, the effectiveness of safety training, and if it’s easy to report concerns.
 These insights should provide employers with insights into what procedures need improvement and areas of concern.

-12. Move around!
+12. Move Around!

-The U.S. pays $100 billion each year in medical bills, lost work time and other costs because one in four occupational injuries is related to low-back-strain.
+The U.S. pays $100 billion each year in medical bills, lost work time, and other costs because one in four occupational injuries is related to low-back-strain.
 Some of these strains relate to lifting and twisting, but that isn’t always the case.
 Sometimes it’s about poor posture, like extended sitting in compromised positions.
 As such, encourage your employees to stand up more (consider sit-stand desks) and to walk around.
-Take a 5 minute break every hour to just get up and move around can be highly effective.
+Take a 5-minute break every hour to just get up and move around can be highly effective.

-Workplace safety isn’t something employees should have to think just during training workshops or drills.
+Workplace safety isn’t something employees should have to think about just during training workshops or drills.
 Instead, it’s more effective to include workplace safety in the company culture by encouraging everyone to be accountable for maintaining a safe workplace.
 Together, all of you can reduce the number of accidents and injuries.